ShakataGaNai/roomwarden-to-geckoboard/README.md

 roomwarden-to-geckoboard
 ========================

-A small NodeJS module that reads the RoomWarden API and pushes it to Geckoboard
+A small NodeJS module that reads the [Roomwarden](http://www.roomwarden.com) API and pushes it to [Geckoboard](http://www.geckoboard.com).